By accessing the new dashboard you’ll get a summary of your temporary sales progress within the last thirty days.

 To activate a filter already saved click on "Manage" and select the filter of your interest.
 From the Manage section, you can always edit the name, copy or delete a saved filter.

 Compare data.
-The “Compare With " function is another development of this new version of Analytics.
+The “Compare With " function is another development of our tool Analytics.
 It allows you to compare the data shown with your selected reference period.

 PLEASE NOTE.
 The date filter allows you to set intervals of no more than six months.